- Installation and updates

 This section describes the following topics:

 You can link mock servers running on a collection to an API.
-From the Develop tab, you can either create a new mock server or add an existing mock server.
-This section describes the following two topics:
+From the Develop tab, you can either create a new mock server, add an existing mock server, or edit a mock server.
+This section describes the following topics:

 From the Develop tab, click Add Mock Server.